Kim Yoon-seok: 1993–1994: Early career in Seoul

-Kim Yoon-seok was trained on stage as a member of the renowned of Yeonwoo Theater Company (Yeonwoo Mudae), (Note: Yeonwoo Stage (연우무대를), which means 'playing friend', started as a small group on February 5, 1977, and is Korea's representative theater company that has led the revitalization of creative plays in the Korean theater world.
-From the days of Sinchon to the present in Hyehwa-dong, Yeonwoo Stage has been working hard to realize the complete stage of novel creative works.) and he made his acting debut in 1988 with A Streetcar Named Desire After many years in theater, he began acting in film and television late in his career, at first appearing in minor roles.
+Kim Seok-man, the festival judge and CEO of the Yeonwoo Theater Company, (Note: Yeonwoo Stage (연우무대를), which means 'playing friend', started as a small group on February 5, 1977, and is Korea's representative theater company that has led the revitalization of creative plays in the Korean theater world.
+From the days of Sinchon to the present in Hyehwa-dong, Yeonwoo Stage has been working hard to realize the complete stage of novel creative works.) invited Kim to audition for the company's Rediscovery of Modern Theater Series 2.
+After passing, Kim joined Yeonwoo Stage in 1993 and relocated to Seoul.
+He made his Seoul debut in Lee Geun-sam's There is a Soup, directed by Park Won-geun, where he became close friends with co-star Song Kang-ho.
+Following Kim Seok-man's sudden resignation from the company, Kim left to freelance, resulting in a period of financial hardship.